kign/xonix/README.md

 toolkits, emergence strongly-typed languages such as `dart` or `typescript`, and advance built-in debugging tools I am not sure writing everything in Java still makes sense.

 Nevertheless, I preserve the implementation here in its original form.
-Fortunately, and to Google's creadit, JavaScript files generated then still work today.
+Fortunately, and to Google's credit, JavaScript files generated then still work today.

 Enjoy: